Nacymus/build-collective/README.md

      - truffle test test/Test_contribution_project_bounty.js

-    The tests will all pass and you can the magic of eth trasferring on the balance of the accounts on ganache.
+    The tests will all pass and you can see the magic  of eth transferring on the balance of the accounts on ganache.
+A quick video demo of that at this link :   https://www.youtube.com/watch?v=Dz_s8j_RJ4w.